-Noelle Veltzé leads the Technical Support Team implementing grants, technical assistance contracting, and other procurements to achieve JOBS’ results and impact.
-Ms. Veltzé is a project leader and development specialist with over 18 years of experience in the Middle East, Asia, and Latin America and the Caribbean, including 15 years implementing USAID economic growth, environment, and governance projects.
-Other senior leadership roles include serving as chief of party for the USAID BIJAK and ProRep projects in Indonesia, and as deputy chief of party for the USAID Nepal Transition Initiative.
-Ms. Veltzé holds an undergraduate degree from the University of North Carolina-Chapel Hill and a MSc. in management from the University Pompeu Fabra.
+Noelle Veltzé oversees JOBS’ operations, finances, human resources, grants, and contracts to achieve JOBS’ results and impact.
+Ms. Veltzé is a project leader and development specialist with more than 20 years of experience in the Middle East, Asia, Latin America, and the Caribbean, including 17 years implementing USAID economic growth, environment, and governance projects.
+Other senior leadership roles she has held include chief of party for the USAID BIJAK and ProRep projects in Indonesia, and deputy chief of party for the USAID Nepal Transition Initiative.
+Ms. Veltzé holds an undergraduate degree in Latin American Studies from the University of North Carolina-Chapel Hill and a master of science in management from the University Pompeu Fabra..

 Sonia Aouni oversees all project operations and finance functions, directly supervising the operations and finance teams.
 She has a wide range administrative, financial, contractual, management, and reporting responsibilities.
 They include leading office administration, logistics, office maintenance, office procurements, finance tasks, and coordination with the home office on operations, finance, and compliance matters to ensure efficient and compliant operations for program implementation.